SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 Someone is waiting for you outside(Birisi dışarıda senin için bekliyor).
 Something is burning in the kitchen.(Birşey mutfakta yanıyor.)
 Nowhere is like my hometown.(hiçbir yer benim memleketim gibi değildir.)
+## Using indefinite pronouns as objects.
+There is something strange(tuhaf) in the room(Odada tuhaf birşey var.).
+I don't see anyone there(orada hiçkimseyi görmüyorum.).
+He is somewhere near here.(O buranın yakınında bir yerde)